AndrewCizek/CSC-250-HW-6/README.md

 The file couldn't be located.
 I double checked the file path and tried entering the full path, but neither of those worked.
 I tried doing stuff from the top answer on this post: https://stackoverflow.com/questions/19307622/java-says-filenotfoundexception-but-file-exists
 When I couldn't figure it out, I decided to just upload.

+EDIT: Not everything else works, so C, I guess Thanks for the help, Dr. Litman.